Kaiwhakahauora/Ringa Toi Mamati

 - experience with particular animation software

-- Massey University website - information on the Bachelor of Creative Media Production
+- Massey University College of Creative Arts website - information on the Bachelor of Creative Media Production

-- Massey University website - information on visual communication design
+- Massey University website - information on the Bachelor of Design majoring in visual communication design

-- Animation College website - information on animation diplomas
+- Media Design School website - information on animation courses

 Animators/digital artists need to be: